navratanpriyvarun/e-SEHATNABHA/README.md

 >
 > **This project is being rebuilt and significantly upgraded from its original version.
 Several modules listed below are in active development.**
 >
-> Originally submitted to **Smart India Hackathon (SIH) 2025** — was not selected as the initial build was basic.
-Rather than abandoning it, I'm  rebuilding it into a more complete, production-grade system with my team.
->

 > ⚠️ Do not deploy for real healthcare use.
 Educational / portfolio project only.

 ---